danyalette/mara/README.md

 # Mara

-Create DOT visualization of a DFA.
+Create DOT graphs from DFAs, with the option of interleaving the DFA (to represent multi-threading) or applying trace-based symmetry reduction or reachability reduction

 ```
 cabal new-build